bacpop/PopPIPE/README.md

 You can also follow the above process and make a local clone of snakemake, and replace `--use-conda` with `--use-singularity`, which will automatically pull this container, and run each step inside it.

+Use `--singularity-args` if you need to bind directories.
 ## Usage

 1. Modify `config.yml` as appropriate.